 So let us start,

 Semi-permanent hair dyes are non-oxidative hair dyes.
 These dyes don’t need a developer to be activated.
 These dyes are best for people with sensitive scalps and allergic to ingredients in permanent hair dye.
-They’re also the best choice if you decide to change your hair colour for a short time.
-Let’s learn more about semi-permanent dyes under these points:
+These dyes are also the best choice if you decide to change your hair colour for a short time.
+In short, semi-permanent hair dyes are:

-- Also referred to as a direct dyes, these dyes deposit hair colour on the surface of hair strands without penetrating the cuticles.
+2. Also referred to as direct dyes, these dyes deposit hair colour on the surface of hair strands without penetrating the cuticles.

-Does semi-permanent hair colour cover my gray hair to 100%?
+Will semi-permanent hair color cover my gray hair to 100%?

-Below pictures show the intensity of gray coverage semi-permanent hair colour gives on one usage.
+The below pictures show the intensity of gray coverage semi-permanent hair colour gives with one usage.
 It can be around 60-70% but can’t cover gray hair as a permanent hair dye does.

 Still, the outcome of coverage may depend on hair quality, porosity and other factors.